 » Soil

-The right soil mix is essential for healthy African Violets.
-These plants require a well-draining, porous, and slightly acidic soil with a pH of 6.0-6.5.
-A suitable mix consists of equal parts peat moss, vermiculite, and perlite.
+Choose a well-draining, porous, and slightly acidic soil with a pH between 6.0-6.5.
+A mixture of peat moss, vermiculite, and perlite works well.

 » Temperature